Major film studios: 2010–present

 On the same day after the announcement of the acquisition/merger of WarnerMedia by Discovery, Amazon entered negotiations with MGM Holdings to acquire Metro-Goldwyn-Mayer.
 The negotiations were made directly with MGM board chairman Kevin Ulrich whose Anchorage Capital Group is a major shareholder.
 MGM already began to explore a potential sale of the studio since December 2020, with the COVID-19 pandemic and the domination of streaming platforms due to the closure of movie theaters as contributing factors.
 On May 26, 2021, it was officially announced that MGM would be acquired by Amazon for $8.45 billion, subject to regulatory approvals and other routine closing conditions; with the studio continuing to operate as a label under Amazon's existing content arm, complementing Amazon Studios and Amazon Prime Video.

-On April 8, 2022, Discovery, Inc. completed its acquisition of WarnerMedia and was renamed Warner Bros.
-Discovery.
-The primary goal of the merger is to combine their respective streaming services into one (HBO Max, Discovery+) and to reach 400 million subscribers.
+The acquisition closed on March 17, 2022.

+On April 18, 2024, rumors began to circulate that Sony Pictures and Apollo Global Management were interested in jointly acquiring Paramount Global.
+Sony and Apollo presented a $26 billion all-cash offer to acquire Paramount Global on May 5, 2024.
+According to The New York Times, the board of directors of Paramount Global formally commenced negotiations with Sony and Apollo over the possible sale of the company.
+If the deal is finalized, Sony will rank third in worldwide film studio rankings, behind The Walt Disney Company and NBCUniversal.
+In the US and Canada alone, Sony would have a 20.81% market share.
+On June 3, 2024, Paramount Global reportedly agreed to change mergers from Sony to Skydance Media for $8 billion.
+Skydance would first acquire National Amusements, which controls 80% of the voting shares of Paramount and then pump cash into Paramount, which would then acquire Skydance.
+At first unsuccessful in June 2024, Skydance reached a preliminary agreement on July 2, 2024, to acquire National Amusements and merge with Paramount, to form "Paramount Skydance Corporation".

 Historical organizational lineage

 The eight Golden Age majors

-The eight major film studios of the Golden Age have gone through significant ownership changes ("independent" meaning customarily identified as the primary commercial entity in its corporate structure; "purchased" meaning acquired anything from majority to total ownership):

-This does not include Walt Disney Pictures (then Walt Disney Productions), which was primarily an animation studio at the time and the only studio owned by the same conglomerate since its founding.
+The eight major film studios of the Golden Age have gone through significant ownership changes ("independent" meaning customarily identified as the primary commercial entity in its corporate structure; "purchased" meaning acquired anything from majority to total ownership).
+For instance, this does not include Walt Disney Studios, which despite being primarily an independent animation studio during the Golden Age, is the only current existing major studio to remain under continuous autonomous ownership since its founding.